Expect to be welcomed warmly.

 Expect to encounter God.

 People find their way through our doors in countless ways.
-Whatever the path that you’ve been on, what matters to us most on your first visit is that you feel welcomed and embraced no matter where you find yourself on the journey of life or faith.
+Whatever the path that you’ve been on, what matters to us most on your first visit is that you feel welcomed and valued no matter where you find yourself on the journey of life or faith.
 Some might say that we fling our doors and our arms open wide merely because we want to be nice.
-That could be, but there’s a more important reason: Jesus told us to.
+Maybe, but there’s a more important reason: Jesus told us to.

 So welcome, friend.
 We can’t wait to meet you.